EMS-TU-Ilmenau/isac-uav-dataset/docs/1-gettingstarted.markdown

 In its current state, the dataset contains 60 different scenarios in 360 files.
 The total required disk space is about 200 GB.
-As Git is not suitable (at least not without extensions) to store such large datasets, the dataset is stored on a different server at TU Ilmenau.
+As Git is not suitable (at least not without extensions) to store such large datasets, the dataset is stored on a different server at TU Ilmenau [1].
 The repository provides a script `downloader.py` to download the dataset from the server.

 ![Repository Structure](../assets/repository_structure.png)